-In U-46, we believe that assessment is an extension of the learning process for students, parents, and educators and provides additional information within a curriculum to support students' academic progress.
+Assessment (testing) is an extension of the learning process for students, parents/guardians, and educators and provides additional information within a curriculum to support students' academic progress.

-On December 10, 2015, the Every Student Succeeds Act (ESSA) was approved as the reauthorization of the Elementary and Secondary Education Act (ESEA), which is our nation's education law.
-According to ESSA, children in 3rd through 8th grade are required to participate in an Illinois state accountability assessment.
+On December 10, 2015, the Every Student Succeeds Act (ESSA) was approved as the reauthorization of the Elementary and Secondary Education Act (ESEA), which is the nation's education law.
+According to ESSA, children in grades 3-11 are required to participate in an Illinois accountability assessment.
 Students are assessed annually in English language arts and mathematics with questions that contain extended tasks and writing exercises important for measuring students' critical thinking and concept mastery.
 The results of the assessment are to determine whether schools and districts are preparing students to meet college and career readiness expectations.
-In Illinois, those expectations are aligned with the Illinois Alternative Assessment at the same grade levels.
-Results from these exams for school buildings and the District can be found on the U-46 website, under the Our District option from the menu at the top of the page, then About Us and State Report Card.
+In Illinois, those expectations are aligned with the Illinois Learning Standards.
+Students with significant cognitive disabilities will also participate in the Illinois Alternative Assessment at the same grade levels.
+Results from these exams for school buildings and the district can be found on the U-46 website at u-46.org.

-At the 5th, 8th, and 11th grade levels, students have an additional opportunity to demonstrate what they know and have learned as it pertains to science.
+At grades 5, 8, and 11, students have an additional opportunity to demonstrate what they know and have learned as it pertains to science.
 In the spring, Illinois requires these students to take the Illinois Science Assessment (ISA), which aligns with the Illinois Learning Standards for Science incorporating the Next Generation Science Standards (NGSS).

-The science standards on which 5th, 8th, and 11th grade students learn and are assessed are earth and space science, engineering, technology, and applications of science, life science, and physical science.
+The science standards on which these students learn and are assessed are earth and space science, engineering, technology, and applications of science, life science, and physical science.

 The state also requires that students who have a non-English background or speak a language other than English be assessed to ensure that they are placed in the right educational program to meet their needs.
-When students with a non-English background first enter the District, they are screened to determine their English academic proficiency, using one of the prescribed screening measurements.
+When students with a non-English background first enter the district, they are screened to determine their English academic proficiency, using one of the prescribed screening measurements.
 These assessments measure how well the child speaks, listens, reads, and writes in English depending on the grade level.
-Based on the results, students are recommended for the Multilingual and Multicultural Education (MME) program or the general education program.
-Parents have the right to accept or refuse placement recommendations.
-The program options for students who qualify and accept English Language Learner services include:
+Based on the results, students are recommended for the Multilingual & Multicultural Education (MME) program or the general education program.
+Parents/Guardians have the right to accept or refuse placement recommendations.
+The program options for students who qualify and accept services include:

-- Dual Language program for eligible students who have a Spanish language background, with the goal of developing bilingual and biliterate students. - Transitional Bilingual Education (TBE) for eligible students of the same high-incidence language. - Transitional Program of Instruction (TPI)/English as a Second Language (ESL) for eligible students from low-incidence language backgrounds.
+- Dual language program for eligible students who have a Spanish language background, with the goal of developing bilingual and biliterate students. - Transitional Bilingual Education (TBE) for eligible students of the same high-incidence language. - Transitional Program of Instruction (TPI)/English as a Second Language (ESL) for eligible students from low-incidence language backgrounds.